 This is life at senior living communities across the country.
 Who’s enjoying this kind of lifestyle?
 A lot of people like you.

-Whether you visit an independent living community, an assisted living community or a Life Plan Community (also known as a Continuing Care Retirement Community), you’ll find residents participating in a host of different activities, programs, clubs and committees.
+Whether you visit an independent living community near me, an assisted living community or a Life Plan Community (also known as a Continuing Care Retirement Community), you’ll find residents participating in a host of different activities, programs, clubs and committees.
 It’s not about simply keeping busy – these opportunities are designed to give residents choices to do what they want, find fulfillment, and thrive during their retirement years.

 You’ll also find that each community’s culture is shaped by the people who live there.
 So you’ll see some communities oriented toward volunteerism and social action, for example, while others thrive on culture, academia or the outdoors.

 Residents come from all walks of life.
 Teachers, nurses, small business owners, big business CEOs, university professors, housewives, lawyers, engineers, musicians – and more – are making the choice for senior living in a community setting.
 Current residents will tell you these diverse backgrounds open the door to wonderful conversations and friendships.
 And contrary to what you might think, most independent living residents are quite active.

 The average age of senior living residents is about 84 years old.
 While there are plenty of couples in these communities, most independent living residents are women.
 There are some who move in close to the minimum age requirement (usually about 65), but most make the move between the ages of 75 and 84.
 The typical assisted living resident is an 87-year-old woman who needs help with two or three activities of daily living, such as dressing, bathing and medication management.

 The Benefits of Belonging to a Senior Living Community

 Some seniors worry they’ll give up too much and their quality of life will go downhill if they move to a retirement community.
 But in fact, many residents and their families report that the overall quality of life goes up for seniors living in communities.